-For example, as I write this, I am off to England for this First Round Proper, specifically to see Notts County play at Boreham Wood.
+For example, I once caught a game in the First Round Proper, Notts County play at Boreham Wood.
 Notts County happens to be the oldest football club in the world, but they are way down in League Two at the moment, ranked something like 75th in the country.
 But Boreham Wood, a club in the northern suburbs of London, is a level below that.
 Imagine a Single A baseball team traveling to a Rookie League team, or maybe Coastal Carolina playing basketball at North Dallas Community College.

-Notts County, where I have actually seen a game before, is in Nottingham, where they play second fiddle to Nottingham Forest.
-They have a large stadium and devoted fan base, so according to one theory Boreham Wood will pray for (and perhaps play for) a draw, so they can have the lucrative replay in Nottingham, where they would get a share of the gate.
-County, on the other hand, will probably play a lot of reserves, resting the starters and hoping the reserves can take care of business.
+Notts County, where I have actually seen a game before, is in Nottingham, where they play second fiddle to Nottingham Forest (where I have also seen a game).
+They have a large stadium and devoted fan base, so according to one theory Boreham Wood would pray for (and perhaps play for) a draw, so they can have the lucrative replay in Nottingham, where they would get a share of the gate.
+County, on the other hand, would probably play a lot of reserves, resting the starters and hoping the reserves can take care of business.

-Update: It was a very entertaining 2-2 draw, so The Wood gets their replay at Notts County.
-Here are the highlights; my friend David and I were right in front of the celebration of Wood’s second goal:
+It was a very entertaining 2-2 draw, so The Wood got (and lost) their replay at Notts County.
+Here are the highlights; my friend David and I were right in front of the celebration of The Wood’s second goal: